Sahara landscape

 And feel the powdery sand under your feet somewhere in the desert.
 Well, that’s something else.

-Sand in Sahara Desert
+Sand in Sahara desert

 Sand in the Sahara desert